govau/service-manual/content/content-strategy/understand-content-ecosystem/intro.md

 created_by: Digital Transformation Agency
 published_date: '2018-04-12'
 ---
 As you investigate the channels in your agency, you may find more than just a website or two.
 You may uncover many more websites, social media channels, apps, email newsletters, intranets and forgotten websites.
-You may even consider including more traditional media like flyers and brochures.
+You may also consider including more traditional media like flyers and brochures.

 ## [3]Why understand your ecosystem